MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-summary.md

    > [!div class="mx-imgBorder"]
    > ![Summary charts](media/analytics-summary-1.PNG)

-The summary charts summarize the key performance indicators for the specified time period, and the percent change over the period.
+The Summary charts summarize the key performance indicators for the specified time period and the percent change over the period.

 Description | Details
 ----------- | -------
 Total sessions | The total number of sessions within the specified time period.
 Engagement rate | The percentage of total sessions that are engaged sessions.
 An engaged session is a session in which a user-created topic (as opposed to system topic) is triggered, or the session ends in escalation.
-Engaged sessions can have one of three outcomes -- they are either resolved, escalated, or abandoned.
+Engaged sessions can have one of three outcomes-- they are either resolved, escalated, or abandoned.
 Resolution rate | The percentage of engaged sessions that are resolved.
 A resolved session is an engaged session in which the user receives a customer satisfaction (CSAT) survey and either does not respond or responds *Yes*.
 Escalation rate | The percentage of engaged sessions that are escalated.
 An escalated session is an engaged session that is escalated to a human agent.
 Abandon rate | The percentage of engaged sessions that are abandoned.
 An abandoned session is an engaged session that is neither resolved nor escalated after one hour from the beginning of the session.

-A blue up and down indicator next to the value indicates the percent change in a positive direction.
+A blue up-and-down indicator next to the value indicates the percent change in a positive direction.
 A red indicator indicates the percent change in a negative direction.

 ## Escalation rate drivers chart

    > [!div class="mx-imgBorder"]
    > ![Escalation rate drivers chart](media/analytics-summary-2.PNG)

-The escalation rate drivers chart displays topics in order of their impact on the escalation rate over the specified time period.
+The Escalation rate drivers chart displays topics in order of their impact on the escalation rate over the specified time period.

 Description | Details
 ----------- | -------